 Frequently Asked Questions

 GOPPAR stands for Gross Operating Profit Per Available Room.
-It measures the operating profit generated per available room-night after deducting all operating expenses (but before debt service, taxes, and depreciation).
-It is a more complete profitability metric than RevPAR because it accounts for costs.
+It measures the operating profit generated per available room-night after deducting all operating expenses — cleaning, platform fees, management, utilities, supplies, and insurance — but before debt service, income taxes, and depreciation.
+It is a more complete profitability metric than RevPAR because it accounts for costs, not just revenue.

-GOPPAR = Gross Operating Profit / Total Available Room-Nights.
-Gross Operating Profit is total revenue minus all operating expenses (cleaning, maintenance, utilities, management fees, platform fees, supplies).
-For example, $4,200 GOP with 30 available nights = $140 GOPPAR.
+GOPPAR = Gross Operating Profit ÷ Total Available Room-Nights.
+Gross Operating Profit equals total revenue minus all operating expenses.
+For example, a listing generating $6,200 in monthly revenue with $2,741 in operating expenses yields a GOP of $3,459, and with 30 available nights, a GOPPAR of $115.30 per night.

-RevPAR only measures revenue per available night and ignores costs.
-GOPPAR deducts operating expenses, so it reflects actual profitability per available night.
-A property with high RevPAR but high expenses could have a low GOPPAR, revealing that revenue alone does not tell the whole story.
+RevPAR measures revenue per available night and ignores costs entirely.
+GOPPAR deducts all operating expenses first, so it reflects actual profit per available night.
+A property with high RevPAR but heavy expense loads — urban luxury units with frequent turnovers, for example — can have a GOPPAR far below a simpler, lower-ADR property with lean operations.